Judith Johnson

 Always a vivid dreamer, I sleep with my eyes partly open.
 This results in commonplace objects in the room participating in the dream.
 Patterned sheets may appear as the sky.
 In waking life, my eyes act as a constantly refocusing viewfinder analyzing compositions and patterns as I walk and ride my bike.
 It is a distracting fountain of ideas.

 My artwork explores daily encounters, memories, dreams, associations.
 Mundane objects find themselves in unexpected settings.
 Like archaeology, some relics are on the surface mixing with the modern day, but other treasures are deep in the strata.
-Recurrent themes are masks, tools, reptiles/amphibians, and urban landscapes.
+Recurrent themes are maps, masks, tools, reptiles/amphibians, and urban landscapes.
 The overlapping of natural and manmade patterns fascinates me.

 Since moving to California in 2016, I have noticed changes in my color palette which I attribute to the climate and latitude.
 In addition to painting, I build assemblages combining found objects with painted elements.